ATO 1210. Basic Gas Engines. 5 hrs.

 ATO 2260.
 Advanced Drivelines.
 3 hrs.

 This course includes information relative to four wheel drive transfer cases, front axles, all wheel drive systems, and computer controlled transmissions and trans-axles.
 The theory, diagnosis and repair of electronically controlled transmissions and transaxles will be covered.
 Some of the topics covered include: the computer, sensors, shift solenoids, force motors, pulse width modulation, torque converter clutches, PM generators and all other related electronics that allow the computer to control the shift pattern and shift quality.
 The student is required to rebuild a minimum of two electronically controlled transmissions in this course.
 Lecture, 2 hours; lab, 2 hours.
-Prerequisite: ATO 1240, ATO 2230.
+Prerequisite: ATO 1240, ATO 2230 or consent of instructor.

 ATO 2270.
 Automotive Service.
 4 hrs.